-Innovating Sustainable Development with the SDG Innovation Challenge 2020
+Pivoting Sustainable Development with the SDG Innovation Challenge

-The SDG Innovation Challenge is a virtual ideathon for motivated young people from across Africa to come together in developing practical solution ideas for challenges faced in their local communities at the grassroots level.
+The SDG Innovation Challenge is a virtual ideation marathon for motivated young people from across Africa to come together in developing and connecting practical solution ideas for challenges faced by their local communities at the grassroots level.
+Here's what the maiden SDG Innovation Challenge 2020 was all about.

-By engaging in a collaborative ideation space online, participants connect around shared interest relating to the SDGs and, in interdisciplinary teams, work together to generate and prototype novel solution approaches that can transcend into tangible action to advance the SDGs.
-Designed as an online hackathon-style environment, the SDG Innovation Challenge leverages Design Thinking, Social Innovation, and Global Citizenship as a guiding framework for interaction.
+By engaging in a collaborative ideation space, participants connect around shared interests relating to the SDGs and, in interdisciplinary teams, work together to generate and catalyze novel solution approaches that can transcend into tangible action to advance the SDGs from the community level up.
+Designed as an online ideation marathon, the SDG Innovation Challenge leverages Design Thinking, Social Innovation, and Global Citizenship as a guiding framework for interaction.

 The maiden edition of the SDG Innovation Challenge took place from 26–28 October 2020 with a focus on SDGs 3 (Good Health and Well Being), SDG 4 (Quality Education), and SDG 9 (Industry, Innovation, and Infrastructure).
 The three winning teams emerging from the event had the opportunity to showcase their solution idea on 5 November 2020 during the 3rd African Youth SDGs Summit.